przbadu/przbadu.github.io/_posts/2022-12-21-elasticsearch-and-kibana-setup-with-docker.md

 docker-compose -f <filename.yml> up -d
 ```

+And then visit http://localhost:5601 to see kibana dashbaord.
+Default password is `elastic`

 - `-f` option allow us to provide file name if file is different than `docker-compose.yml`.
 - `-d` option will run containers in deamon